Hemanthkumarreddy/assignment2-pidaparathy/README.md

 ### Navigation route from Maryville to Kerala

-1. Drive through a car from Maryville to Kansas City
+1. Drive through a car from Maryville to Kansas City.
-2. Board a connecting flight from Kansas city to Chicago
+2. Board a connecting flight from Kansas city to Chicago.
-3. Followed by Chicago to London Heathrow
+3. Followed by Chicago to London Heathrow.
-4. Accomplished by the flight London Heathrow to Kerala
+4. Accomplished by the flight London Heathrow to Kerala.